At a time when people used to believe the ocean floor was a flat plain, the Bible said there were underwater mountains and valleys.

 'The valleys of the sea were exposed and the foundations of the earth laid bare at the rebuke of the Lord, at the blast of breath from his nostrils.'

 Google the word 'valley' and it will say it means, 'a low area of land between hills or mountains.'
 Where there are mountains there are valleys and according to 2 Samuel that is exactly what we find on the seafloor.

 But what does it mean when it says the 'foundations of the earth?'
 Here’s where it gets truly remarkable.
 Let's allow the Bible to define its own terms by comparing scripture with scripture:

 “Stand up, plead my case before the mountains; let the hills hear what you have to say.
 “Hear, you mountains, the Lord’s accusation; listen, you everlasting foundations of the earth.
 For the Lord has a case against his people; he is lodging a charge against Israel."

-In the context, The Lord tells Micah to plead his case before the mountains and hills (v1).
-When he begins his address in verse 2 we notice something very significant.
-He uses this same phrase the 'foundations of the earth.'
+In the context, The Lord tells Micah to plead his case before the mountains or hills (v1).
+When he begins his address in verse 2 he uses this same phrase, 'the foundations of the earth.'

 There truly are “mountains” of evidence supporting the truth of the Bible!

 Just to point out, the words hills and mountains in the Bible are used interchangeably.
 Both words refer to 'mountains' (high or low) as we would understand in our modern vernacular.
 For example, here's the first mention of the word hills in the Bible.
 (The context is the global flood of Noah):